AndrewRadev/ember_tools.vim/README.md

 });
 ```

 A `gf` on "cookieSettings" will jump to the right file, if it exists.
-If you actually use the service with `this.get`, you can also `gf` there as well:
+If you invoke the service with `this.get`, you can also `gf` there as well:

 ``` javascript
 this.get('cookieSettings.someProperty');